More about: Adventure and Nature Activities in Bali

 To make the experience even more thrilling, you can combine it with white water rafting on the same day, enjoying the speed of land and the power of water in one complete adventure.

 Bali is one of the most famous surfing destinations in the world, with waves for all levels.
-If you've never tried the sport before, there's no better place to start than at the beaches of Kuta, Seminyak or Canggu, where conditions are perfect for beginners.
+If you've never tried the sport before, there's no better place to get started than on the beaches of Kuta, Seminyak or Canggu, where conditions are perfect for beginners.

 With the help of a local instructor, you'll learn how to read the waves, keep your balance and hopefully stand up on the board on your first session.
 A fun and challenging experience to connect with the Balinese sea.